318 Tips To Succeed At Online Dating

 Some of the sites will allow you to suspend your membership and allow you to return at a later date.

-So, if things don't work out, it is pretty easy to get back in the game.
+Again, as I said earlier, if things don't work out, it is pretty easy to get back in the game.

 Another Sensible Way To Get Off The Dating Site or Dating Sites